Ultimate 4 day Yellowstone itinerary: See the park’s best in just 4 days16 min read

 West Thumb Geyser

-Start Day 2 at West Thumb Geyser Basin, the largest geyser basin located on the shores of Yellowstone Lake.
-A unique aspect of this basin is that its heat source is relatively shallow, just 10,000 feet (3,000 m) below the surface!
-Among the notable features in the West Thumb Geyser Basin are Abyss Pool and the Fishing Cone hot spring.
+Begin Day 2 by heading to West Thumb Geyser Basin, located on the serene shores of Yellowstone Lake.
+This basin is unique because its heat source is relatively shallow, sitting just 10,000 feet (3,000 meters) below the surface—quite different from many of Yellowstone’s other geothermal features.

 Mud Volcano